pocha/commu-sqs/README.md

 For testing purpose, you may simply start the daemon as `ruby libs/daemon/monitor_queue.rb`.
 That way, you would know if the daemon is dying.
 There is a corner case when daemon dies when there are no queues.
 So start daemon once you have deployed the app.

 The server creates queues with prefix **test-** in development & **live-** in production environment. `Message.delete_queues` will delete all your queues.
-This is handy when you are resetting things to scratch in production mode.
+This is handy when you are resetting things to scratch in development environment.

 #### Android App